-This facility is located off of County Road 169 approximately 0.5 mile from its intersection with Marysville Road near the dam.
-This facility consists of 30 single campsites; and has been closed for a number of years due to low use.
-Currently, the campground is used for overflow camping when shoreline camping is not available (when there is not at least 15 feet from water surface to tree line) and when the other camping facilities are at capacity (typically on holiday weekends).
+This facility is located off of County Road 169 approximately 0.5 mi from its intersection with Marysville Road near the dam.
+This facility consists of 30 single campsites and has been closed for a number of years by the Forest Service due to low use.
+Currently, the campground is used for overflow camping when shoreline camping is not available (i.e., when there is not at least 15 ft from water surface to tree line) and when the other camping facilities are at capacity (typically on holiday weekends).

-Emerald Cove Marina and General Store
+7.8.2.2.7 Emerald Cove Marina and General Store

-The Emerald Cove facility is located on the north side of New Bullards Bar Reservoir near the dam.
-The facility consists of a marina and floating general store (Figure 7.8.2-3).
+The Emerald Cove facility is located on New Bullards Bar Reservoir at the Cottage Creek Boat Launch near the dam.
+The facility consists of a marina and floating general store (Figure 7.8.2-

+3).
 The Emerald Cove Marina provides overnight boat slips and mooring buoys, gasoline pumps, and a floating dump station for houseboat sanitation systems).
 In addition, the marina provides marine-related repair and maintenance services for nearly any watercraft from complete engine overhauls to cosmetic repairs, including 24-hour emergency watercraft calls/service.
-In addition, the marina has a variety of boat rentals including luxury houseboats (from 10 to 16-person overnight capacity boats), powerboats (including water ski/wakeboard-specific boats), pontoon boats, and personal watercraft/wave runners.
+In addition, the marina has a variety of boat rentals including luxury houseboats (from 10- to 16-person overnight capacity boats), powerboats (including water ski/wakeboard-specific boats), pontoon boats, and personal watercraft/wave runners.
 The Emerald Cove General Store is stocked with groceries, clothing, refreshments, and other convenience items for visitors on both day use and overnight trips to New Bullards Bar Reservoir.